-Following a hugely successful 2012 Summit, we continued to “push the envelope” with the 2013 DiabetesMine Innovation Summit that just took place on Nov.
+Following a hugely successful 2012 Summit, we continued to “push the envelope” with the 2013 DiabetesMine Innovation Summit that took place on Nov.
 15, 2013.
-See the photo album just posted.
+See the photo album on our Facebook page.

-This year’s theme is “delivering on the promise of diabetes technology,” and our event will feature live updates from the FDA and six of the nation’s top health insurance providers, among other movers and shakers.
+The theme was “delivering on the promise of diabetes technology,” and our event featured live updates from the FDA and five of the nation’s top health insurance providers, among other movers and shakers.

 A huge Thank You to our 2013 sponsors:

 * * * *